 The foundational tools and infrastructure that make the internet work, such as DNS and undersea fiber optic cables, are often overlooked or not well understood by the public at large.
 We were struck by how this overlooked technology motivated a relatively small group of people to build and grow something as important as an organization like ICANN.

-As network and internet providers in this community, it was good to learn more about the policy side that helps keep the internet organized, the ideas that drive our business forward, and make our work possible.
+As network and internet providers in this community, it was good to learn more about the policy side that helps keep the internet organized, and the ideas that drive our business forward, and make our work possible.

 Part of ICANN63 was a smaller gathering of the ccnSO (Country Code Names Supporting Organisation).
 NetActuate’s Greg Wallace presented to an audience of over 100 about Anycast, Peering, and Sinkholes.
 This talk focused on what to do when a network is anycasting over internet exchanges, and experiences a sudden, unexpected shift of network traffic to a different part of the world – such as a user request from Germany being routed to South Africa instead of France.